Frequently Asked Questions

 Back to Top

 Yes.
 Martin Guitar performs warranty and non-warranty repairs on Martin instruments at the factory.
-If you are interested in having repair work done at our factory, please contact Customer Service.
+If you are interested in having repair work done at our factory, please check our website for hours of operation.

 Back to Top

 It is not, your guitar will be handled by a number of qualified repair technicians within the repair department.
-If you have questions, Customer Service can pass your inquiry along to our repair department and a representative will contact you.
+If you have questions, please note them on the intake form or contact the repair department.

 Back to Top

-Yes, we will email you a repair quote including warranty repairs, recommended non-warranty repairs, and an estimated timeframe to complete this work.
-It can take up to a few weeks due to volume to receive your quote.
+Upon evaluation, we will email you a repair quote including warranty repairs, recommended non-warranty repairs, with an estimated timeframe to complete this work.
+It can take up to a few weeks to receive your quote, due to volume of in-house repairs.

 Back to Top

-We will attempt to contact you via telephone and/or certified letter to see if you wish to continue with repairs.
-If we have not received any instructions after 60 days, the guitar will be returned directly to you or to the dealer facilitating the repair.
+We will attempt to contact you via telephone and/or certified letter to inquire if you wish to continue with repairs.
+If we have not received any instructions after 60 days, the guitar may be returned to you or the dealer.
+Please contact the repair department with any further questions

 Back to Top

-No, as long as it is done by an authorized Martin Service Center to ensure proper installation.
+No, but we do recommend that it is done by an authorized Martin Service Center to ensure proper installation.
 Damage caused during the installation or resulting from the installation is not covered under your Limited Lifetime Warranty.

 Back to Top

-No, Martin Guitar only work on Martin brand instruments.
+No, Martin Guitar only works on Martin branded instruments.

 Back to Top